 GREEN BELT PURPOSES ASSESSMENT IMPORTANCE TO GREEN BELT PURPOSE

-Purpose 1: To check the unrestricted sprawl of large built up areas parcel acts to restrict the expansion of the built up area in this direction (although the two Conservation Areas that define much of the land within the edge of this parcel are a significant constraint in their own right).
+Purpose 1: To check the unrestricted sprawl of large built up areas The north western part of the parcel adjoins the south eastern edge of the Romford built up area at Upminster; as such this part of the parcel acts to restrict the expansion of the built up area in this direction (although the two Conservation Areas that define much of the land within the edge of this parcel are a significant constraint in their own right).
+The parcel, in association with the eastern part of parcel 12 to the north, defines the eastern limit of the Metropolitan built up area and as such, plays a particularly important role in containing the eastward expansion of the Metropolitan area (although the M25 to the ea- would provide a robust boundary to any further eastward expansion).
 Paramount

-The parcel, in association with the eastern part of parcel 12 to the north, defines the eastern limit of the Metropolitan built up area and, as such, plays a particularly important role in containing the eastward expansion of the Metropolitan area (although the M25 to the east would provide a robust boundary to any further eastward expansion).
-Major
+as such, plays a particularly important role in containing the eastward expansion of the Metropolitan area (although the M25 to the east Major

 Moderate

 Slight/Negligible

 None

 Purpose 2: To prevent neighbouring towns from merging into one another Whilst the parcel lies between Upminster and South Ockendon within Thurrock the two towns are separated by a substantial gap (approx. 3km wide) within which lies the substantial barrier of the M25.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None

 Purpose 3: To assist in safeguarding the countryside from encroachment Whilst there is evidence of some encroachment of inappropriate development within the parcel, the parcel has a predominantly rural character which is safeguarded by the designation.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None